 Studies in the Master of Public Health with Specialization in Nursing with Nurse Practitioner Electives may be completed through a hybrid delivery model of Distance Education and On-Campus courses on a Flexible full-time or a Full-time basis.
 Note that, once admitted to the Master of Public Health program, students are not permitted to change from the Standard Full-time Option to the Flexible Full-time Option, and vice versa.

-All students in the Master of Public Health with Specialization in Nursing with Nurse Practitioner Electives complete a course-based program; the thesis option is not available in the Nursing Specialization with Nurse Practitioner Electives.
+All students in the Master of Public Health with Specialization in Nursing with Nurse Practitioner Electives complete a course-based program.
 The Nurse Practitioner electives are completed at Lakehead University as part of the Council of Ontario University Programs in Nursing (COUPN) Primary Health Care Nurse Practitioner (PHCNP) Programme. http://np-education.ca

 Applicants to the Nursing Specialization with Nurse Practitioner Electives must also have the equivalents of 2 years' full-time nursing practice within the past 5 years.
 Preference will be given to Ontario residents whose work experience in nursing has been continuous and who have practical experience in one of more of the following areas: primary health care, ambulatory care, public health, community health, long-term care, emergency care, or outpost nursing.

 Additional information on the Ontario Primary Health Care Nurse Practitioner Program is available through the School of Nursing website.